North Little Rock, Arkansas: Highways

 North Little Rock is also the eastern terminus of Interstate 30 and southern terminus of the Arkansas-designated portion of Interstate 57.
 Interstate 40, US 65, US 67, and US 167 all run through the city.

 Bus

-North Little Rock is home to the headquarters of Rock Region Metro, Arkansas's largest transit agency.
+Rock Region Metro, Arkansas's largest transit agency, is headquartered in North Little Rock.
 Before 2015, it was known as CATA (Central Arkansas Transit Authority).
 That same year, all of CATA's former buses were retrofitted to be energy-efficient.
 Rock Region's main bus terminal is located in Little Rock nearby the city's River Market.
 Rock Region also has the Metro Rail streetcars, which are a group of classic black and yellow streetcars that can be seen in Little Rock’s River Market and North Little Rock’s Argenta.

 Air

 In the city's northern part is the North Little Rock Municipal Airport.
 It has several hangars and is frequented by people who fly biplanes.
 It is a reliever airport for Clinton National Airport.

 It is home to the National Weather Service North Little Rock, Arkansas.
 This is a major weather service authority in the region and frequently works with major media platforms to inform Arkansans of weather patterns in the state.